Visiting Undergraduate and Graduate Students

 Browse for courses by Undergraduate credit, Graduate credit, Areas of Study, or use our Advanced Course Search tool to find the right course for you.
 Each course page will indicate the course description, number of credits (academic units) offered, price, schedule, and delivery format.
 Once you find courses in which you wish to enroll, simply add the course to your shopping cart and follow the prompts to complete the checkout and payment process.

 During the checkout process, you will be asked to create a temporary account.
-After your registration is complete, within a few hours, you will then receive an email from Emerson's IT Help Desk entitled "Emerson College - Activate your account" which will enable you to set up your password to access the College's online services.
+After your registration is complete, within a few hours, you will then receive an email from Emerson's IT Help Desk entitled "Emerson College - Activate your account" which will enable you to set up your permanent student account and password to access the College's online services.
 From this point forward, you will use your new official Emerson credentials to log in to this website as well as all Emerson services you may access as an enrolled student.
 To learn more, please review our Information for Enrolled Students page.

 What are the Tuition costs?